Labor Markets and Technological Change: Evidence from Electronic Health Records

 Abstract

-Technology adoption in health care has the potential to improve patient outcomes and, in some cases, decrease costs.
-However, new technologies can be burdensome for physicians to keep up with and lead to frustration.
-I add to our understanding of how new technology can affect those who use it by investigating changes in physician behavior as a result of a major technology shift in U.S. hospitals, electronic health records (EHRs).
-I treat EHR implementation in hospitals as an exogenous treatment to physicians within the hospital (hospitalists), and estimate average group time treatment effects on various labor market outcomes.
-I find that hospitalists are more likely to retire, and more likely to shift work to an outpatient setting due to EHRs.
-However, those who continue using EHRs in the hospital see more patients due to the technology.
+Technology adoption in health care has the potential to improve patient outcomes, and in some cases, decrease costs.
+However, new technologies can also be burdensome for physicians.
+I add to our understanding of how new technology can affect its users by investigating changes in physician behavior as a result of a major technology shift in US hospitals, electronic health records (EHRs).
+I treat EHR adoption in hospitals as an exogenous shock to hospitalists, and estimate average group time treatment effects on various labor market outcomes.
+I find that hospitalists are more likely to leave clinical work altogether, and more likely to shift work to an office setting due to EHRs.
+For hospitalists that continue working in the hospital, EHRs lead to an increase in patients seen.
+These findings inform the full costs and benefits of technology adoption, relevant to both technology adopters and policymakers who incentivize technology adoption.

 Click the Slides button above to demo Academic’s Markdown slides feature.